poorvakhatri04/CODSOFT/README.md

 In this repository, you will find 5 folders having all the 5 tasks which was assigned in Java development internship.

 1st task was creating the number game, it is in the folder named nmber game.
-I have used Java Swing for completing that task.

 2nd task was creating student grade calculator, and I have created it console-based.